 Much like Colorado, Florida’s mechanics lien rules don’t specifically carve out an exception for specially fabricated materials that aren’t incorporated into a project.
-Also like Colorado, the courts have gone ahead and lent a helping hand.
-However, in Florida, these materials don’t even have to make it to the job site when the non-incorporation was the fault (either direct, or by direction) of the property owner.
+Also, like in Colorado, the courts have gone ahead and lent a helping hand.
+However, in Florida, these materials don’t even have to make it to the job site when the non-incorporation was the fault (either direct or by direction) of the property owner.
 We’ll let the Florida Supreme Court (via Lehigh Structural Steel Co. v.
 Joseph Langner, Inc.) speak for itself:

 “And we have previously noted and approved the rule, followed in many jurisdictions, that the real property to be improved is subject to a lien for materials specially fabricated for such improvement under a contract directly with the owner of the realty when such materials are not used or delivered by the act or direction of the owner.

 *Florida Specially Fabricated Materials suppliers take note: If you are specially fabricating materials for delivery or installation you must send your preliminary notice earlier than other potential claimants.
-As explained in our Florida Preliminary Notice FAQs, preliminary notice must be sent at the earlier date of 45 days from first furnishing or “45 days from when work begins on making specialty materials.”
+As explained in our Florida Preliminary Notice FAQs, the preliminary notice must be sent at the earlier date of 45 days from first furnishing or “45 days from when work begins on making specialty materials.”

 “‘Furnishing of materials’ includes supplying of: materials incorporated in the improvement or substantially consumed in construction operations or specially fabricated for incorporation in the improvement; building materials used during construction but not remaining in the improvement, diminished by the salvage value of the materials…“